The Flu Vaccine - Should I get it?

 Cold and flu symptoms can be similar; however, a cold is a minor respiratory illness than the flu.
 While cold symptoms mostly last for a few days, flu symptoms can make you feel sick for a few days to weeks.

 The flu can also result in serious health complications.

 Colds are caused by viruses, the same as the flu.
 Remember, antibiotics cannot treat viruses.

-Comparing Symtoms of Coronavirus, Flu and Cold
+Comparing Symtoms of Covid, Flu and Cold

 Have questions?
 Connect with our highly trained pharmacists online, by phone, or drop into any of our Sligo Pharmacies in Market Cross, or Teeling Street.